hashicorp/terraform-provider-google/website/docs/r/workstations_workstation_iam.html.markdown

 The following arguments are supported:

-* `location` - (Required) The location where the workstation cluster config should reside.
+* `location` - (Required) The location where the workstation parent resources reside.
  Used to find the parent resource to bind the IAM policy to

 * `project` - (Optional) The ID of the project in which the resource belongs.